 Flowers: The tree is monoecious, that is with separate male and female flowers.
-The male flowers develop as hanging catkins from the leaf buds of leaf axils of last years' growth.
+The male flowers develop as hanging catkins from the leaf axils of last years' growth.
 Female flowers form from the leaf axils of the current years growth.
 They are very short and greenish-red in color.
 Both develop as the leaves open.

 Seed: The female flowers mature to an egg-shaped acorn, 1/2 to 1 inch long, 1/3 to 1/2 enclosed in a deep top-shaped cap with tightly pressed scales tapering abruptly to a stalked base.
 The nut is reddish-brown.
 The acorn matures in the second summer as do most species in the Quercus Sect.
 Lobatae - the Red Oak Group.
 Occasionally the top of the nut will have a faint ring of fine pits.
 Dispersion is by animals in August to December of the second year.
 Trees require some age before bearing - upwards of 20 years.